 Continuing the habit, the following are my top 10 lessons of the year 2019.

 1. Spend good amount of time with family.

-I could spend some good time with my wife talking and listening to each other’s experience during the day, plan the family’s financial situation, discuss things in general and plan the vacations and celebrations of the year.
+I could spend some good time with my wife talking and listening to each other’s experience during the day.
+We assessed the family’s financial situation, discussed things in general and planned for the vacations and celebrations of the year.

 It was one of the much better years as far as socializing was concerned.
-Taking out time to meet friends, party with them and pick up the phone and talk at length, was a reality this year.
-I was much less dependent on Whatsapp, Facebook and other social media to connect with people, who I was unknowingly distancing away from.
+Taking out time to meet friends, partying with them, picking up the phone and talking at length, was a reality this year.
+I was much less dependent on social media to connect with people, who I was unknowingly distancing away from.